mockery/mockery/docs/reference/spies.rst

 Given-When-Then style within our tests.
-With mocks, we have to follow a less familiar style, something along the lines of Arrange-Expect-Act-Assert, where we have to tell our mocks what to expect before we act on the SUT, then assert that those expectations where met:
+With mocks, we have to follow a less familiar style, something along the lines of Arrange-Expect-Act-Assert, where we have to tell our mocks what to expect before we act on the SUT, then assert that those expectations were met:

 .. code-block:: php